sandbornm/printerr/README.md

   - `e` for edit- the image has to be edited before it can be used in the dataset
   - `t` for trash - the image is not fit for the dataset
   - `esc` - will save and quit the application and will write a `.json` file to the `log` directory named after the directory of images shown in the viewer
     - modifications to the controls including command line options are WIP

+## Requirements

+Assumes Python 3.
+See `requirements.txt` for dependencies.

 ## Disclaimer